Systolic geometry and simplicial complexity for groups: Introduction

-\end{theorem} While the lower bound is of the same kind that for $\Sys(\Z_m)$, the best known upper bound is thus polynomial of degree $n$ in $m$.
-Observe that this degree is half less than the degree in the trivial upperbound $\approx m^{2n}$ given by the round metric.
+\end{theorem} While the lower bound is of the same kind as that for $\Sys(\Z_m)$, the best known upper bound is thus polynomial of degree $n$ in $m$.
+Observe that this degree is half of the degree in the trivial upper bound $\approx m^{2n}$ given by the round metric.
 In particular round metrics on lens spaces are not systolically extremal for large $m$.
 Determining the asymptotic behaviour of $\SSys(L_m^{2n+1})$ in terms of both $m$ and $n$ is still an open question.